Concept information

 Definition

-- Adaptation of Greenwald et al's (1998) Implicit Association Test, used to detect the veracity of autobiographical memories from implicit measures (reaction times).
+- An objective method for the study of memory, adaptated from Greenwald et al.'s (1998) Implicit Association Test, used to detect the veracity of autobiographical memories from implicit measures (reaction times).

 Broader concept